Peachypie98/Hessian-Network-Learning/README.md

 </p>

 ## Example Codes
-"In these example codes, we configured a dummy model parameter and a target parameter, each with a batch size and feature dimension of 5.
+In these example codes, we configured a dummy model parameter and a target parameter, each with a batch size and feature dimension of 5.
 The parameters are updated across 40 iterations using a learning rate of 0.1.
-The criterion applied in this experiment is the Mean Squared Error(MSE) loss."
+The criterion applied in this experiment is the Mean Squared Error(MSE) loss.

 ### Conventional Gradient Descent (1st Order Partial Derivative)
 ```py